-North Claisebrook is significantly underdeveloped and predominantly comprises single or two storey houses and grouped dwellings and a small number of mid-rise mixed-use developments.
+North Claisebrook is significantly underdeveloped and predominantly comprises single or two-storey houses and grouped dwellings and a small number of mid-rise mixed-use developments.

-The City's Planning Strategy and Scheme has identified this precinct as an area for urban growth and regeneration.
-North Claisebrook's zoning allows for a wide variety of development, from high rise apartments in the south, to medium density in the north.
+The City of Vincent's planning strategy and scheme have identified this precinct as an area for urban growth and regeneration.
+North Claisebrook's zoning allows for a wide variety of development, from high-rise apartments in the south, to medium density in the north.
 Current development within the precinct is not capitalising on this.
-The imminent closure of the two concrete batching sites has created an opportunity to kick-start further development and capitalise on the precincts inherit strengths.
+The imminent closure of the two concrete batching sites has created an opportunity to kick-start further development and capitalise on the precinct's strengths.

-The community and other key stakeholder have had significant influence over the vision of the area.
-They wish for the area to capitalise on its inherit strengths such as location and built form character.
+The community and other key stakeholders have had significant influence over the vision of the area.
+They wish for the area to capitalise on its strengths such as location and built form character.
 Their sentiments are captured through Parts 4 and 5.